 Geometry Error Checker

-Check Your CAD FileGeometry Errors Odin Detects
+Upload CAD FileGeometry Errors Odin Detects

-Open Shells
+Open Shells (non-watertight)

-An open shell is a connected surface or set of faces that does not form a closed volume.
+An open shell (non-watertight) is a connected surface or set of faces that does not form a closed volume.
 Gaps or missing faces leave the solid open.

-Open shells cause CAM failures, meshing issues, vendor rejection, and rework.
+Open shells (non-watertight) cause CAM failures, meshing issues, vendor rejection, and rework.
 Many CAM and mesh generators require closed, watertight geometry.

 Why it fails: